aiwhiteteam/shelly/README.md

 # Shelly

-**Stay in flow while your agents keep working.** Monitor, approve, and respond — right from a floating overlay.

 Shelly is a free macOS app that can monitor and auto approve all claude code sessions in all terminals.
 It intercepts permission requests, multi-choice questions, and notifications so you never have to switch to the terminal.

 Built with Tauri 2 and Rust.
 Under 15MB, minimal RAM, instant startup.